gruntwork-io/docs/_docs-sources/iac/overview/services.md

 # What is a Service?

-The Gruntwork Service Catalog consists of a number of reusable, customizable, production-grade infrastructure-as-code services that you can use to deploy and manage your infrastructure.
+The Gruntwork Service Catalog consists of a number of customizable, production-grade infrastructure-as-code services that you can use to deploy and manage your infrastructure.
 This includes Docker orchestration, EC2 orchestration, load balancing, networking, databases, caches, monitoring, alerting, CI/CD, secrets management, VPN, and much more.

-## When do you use a Service?
+## When should I use a service?

-Services in the service catalog are reusable code that combines multiple modules.
+Services combine multiple modules to configure an end-to-end solution.
 These are designed for specific use cases such as EKS and ECS clusters, VPCs with public and private subnets, and databases.
-Using a service can save you time piecing together individual modules and testing that they're correctly referencing each other.
+Using a service can save you time piecing together individual modules and testing that they’re correctly referencing each other.

 For example, the `eks-cluster` service combines all the modules you need to run an EKS (Kubernetes) cluster in a typical production environment, including modules for the control plane, worker nodes, secrets management, log aggregation, alerting, and so on.

+If you need more flexibility than our services provide, then you can combine modules from our [Module Catalog](/iac/overview/modules), your own modules, or open source modules to meet your specific use case.

-## How to navigate services in the IaC Library
+## How services are structured

 The code in the `terraform-aws-service-catalog` repo is organized into three primary folders:

 1. `modules`: The core implementation code of this repo.
 All the services that you will use and deploy are defined within, such as the EKS cluster service in modules/services/eks-cluster.

-1. `examples`: Sample code that shows how to use the services in the modules folder and allows you to try the services out without having to write any code: you `cd` into one of the folders, follow a few steps in the README (e.g., run `terraform apply`), and you'll have fully working infrastructure up and running.
+1. `examples`: Sample code that shows how to use the services in the modules folder and allows you to try the services out without having to write any code: you `cd` into one of the folders, follow a few steps in the README (e.g., run `terraform apply`), and you’ll have fully working infrastructure up and running.
 In other words, this is executable documentation.
 Note that the examples folder contains two sub-folders:

     1. `for-learning-and-testing`: Example code that is optimized for learning, experimenting, and testing, but not direct production usage.
-Most of these examples use Terraform directly to make it easy to fill in dependencies that are convenient for testing, but not necessarily those you'd use in production: e.g., default VPCs or mock database URLs.
+Most of these examples use Terraform directly to make it easy to fill in dependencies that are convenient for testing, but not necessarily those you’d use in production: e.g., default VPCs or mock database URLs.

     1. `for-production`: Example code optimized for direct usage in production.
 This is code from the [Gruntwork Reference